scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 ## I-Dimension Mapping: Dark Matter and Light

 ### I-Transform Semantics
-- The imaginary-axis increment `Δi = k · ‖r‖ · θ` drives each `ITranslation.zoom` step; it measures how far a grain travels through the time-phase corridor before reprojecting into real space.
+- The imaginary-axis increment `Δi = k · ‖r‖ · θ` drives each `ITranslation.zoom` step; it measures how far a grain travels through the time-phase corridor before any return to the real slice.
-- `depth : Nat` tracks discrete samples of that phase walk: every successor depth corresponds to one full I-cycle (zoom in, zoom out) across which Kakeya orientation must be preserved.
+- `depth : Nat` tracks discrete samples of that phase walk: every successor depth corresponds to one full I-cycle whose end-point **re-aligns** with the real Kakeya frame while leaving the intermediate complex motion unconstrained.
-- Dark matter geometry therefore lives on the *I-fiber* over space: for every spatial grain we keep an I-stacked history encoding past and future light alignments.
+- Dark matter geometry therefore sits on an *open I-fiber* over space: each spatial grain keeps an I-stacked history encoding potential alignments that need not satisfy Kakeya symmetries until they are projected back to the phenomenal layer.

 ### Dark Matter Recursion
 - Let `L₀` be the observed mass-distribution layer; iterating `T.zoomCycle` produces `L₁, L₂, ...` capturing finer I-phase refinements of the same Kakeya scaffold.